St. Augustine Preparatory School: Athletics

-The swimming team won the Non-Public B title in 2004 and the Non-Public A championship in 2005, 2007-2009 and 2017.
+The swimming team won the Non-Public B title in 2004 and the Non-Public A championship in 2005, 2007-2009, 2017, 2023 and 2024.
 The swim team was the 4th-ranked swim team in the nation in 2005.
 They won the 06-07 Non-Public A state title with a 105–65 win against St. Joseph High School and the 07-08 Non-Public A state title with a 109–61 victory over Seton Hall Preparatory School.
 The team won the 2017 Non-Public A championship, the program's sixth state title, with an 89–81 victory over a Christian Brothers Academy team that had won the Non-Public A title the seven previous years.
+The 2022-23 team captured the Non-Public A state championship with a 91-79 victory over Christian Brothers Academy in February 2023.
+The team repeated as Non-Public A champions in the 2023-24 season, claiming the program’s eighth state title with an 95–75 victory over Bergen Catholic High School in February 2024.

 The crew team's Lightweight 8+ won both the Stotesbury Cup Regatta and the Scholastic Rowing Association of America Regatta (commonly referred to as the "Scholastic Nationals") in the 2006 spring season, marking the first national title achieved by St. Augustine Prep.
 In the 2012 spring season, the Junior Varsity 8+ won the Scholastic Nationals.

-The ice hockey team won the Non-Public state championship in 2007, won the Handchen Cup in 2006 and 2007, and won the Gordon Cup in 2011 (as co-champion).
+The ice hockey team won the Non-Public state championship in 2007, 2023 and 2024, won the Handchen Cup in 2006 and 2007, and won the Gordon Cup in 2011 (as co-champion).
 The team claimed the 2006-07 Non-Public state championship, defeating St. Peter's Preparatory School by a score of 3–1 on March 23, 2007, as the first South Jersey school to win the state title in hockey finishing the season with a 23-0-0 record and becoming the first ice hockey team in New Jersey history to go undefeated and untied.
+In the 2022-23 season, St. Augustine Prep captured the Non-Public state championship by defeating Delbarton School 3–2 in overtime in March 2023, with the game-winning goal scored just 11 seconds into overtime.
+The following season, the team repeated as Non-Public state champions with a 10–6 victory over Don Bosco Preparatory High School in March 2024, setting the record as the highest-scoring state final in New Jersey high school hockey history.